 C2 Link communication service provider (C2CSP). + An entity which provides a portion of, or all of, the C2 Link service.

-Note. - An RPAS operator may also be its own C2CSP. † Applicable as of 26 November 2026.
+Note. - An RPAS operator may also be its own C2CSP.

 C2 Link coverage area. + The area in which the C2 Link service can be received including the area where the QoSD does not meet the QoSR.